BrandenEK/Blasphemous.Randomizer/README.md

 2. Follow the instructions there on how to install the api
 3. Download the latest release of the Randomizer from the [Releases](https://github.com/BrandenEK/Blasphemous-Randomizer/releases) page
 4. Extract the contents of the BlasphemousRandomizer.zip file into the "Modding" folder

 ---

+## Seeds

+In order to choose a specific seed that you want to play on, you can type any numbers 1-10 on the settings menu shown before starting a new game.
+Seeds can be in the range of 1 to 999,999.
+<br><br>
+In order to make it easier for multiple people to play with the same item generation (Such as for races or multiplayer), a sequence of 5 images is shown in the top right corner of the settings menu.
+This is a unique identifier of the seed that also takes into account the other configuration settings and ensures that items will be placed exactly the same for all players.

+---